 Applied nuclear science and engineering at Los Alamos

-Abstract: I will describe research at Los Alamos that is advancing our US nuclear technology capabilities.
+Abstract: I will describe research at Los Alamos National Laboratory that is advancing our US nuclear technology capabilities.
 Some of the applied areas we are working on are described: stockpile stewardship, and nuclear threat reduction.
-Experimental and simulation work related to our LANSCE facility, and our work at Nevada, are discussed.
+Experimental and simulation work related to our Los Alamos Neutron Science Center (LANSCE) facility and our work at the Nevada Test Site are discussed.

-Bio: Mark Chadwick obtained his Ph.D. from Oxford and has had a thirty-year career at Los Alamos.
-He led the simulation code division (that includes the MCNP) and has led the DOE/NNSA Science Campaigns program that funds experimental work at LANL.
-He also leads the multi-lab US collaboration effort on cross-section evaluations for the ENDF (evaluated neutron data file) database.
+Bio: Mark Chadwick obtained his PhD from Oxford and has had a thirty-year career at Los Alamos.
+He led the simulation code division (which maintains the MCNP code) and has led the DOE/NNSA Science Campaigns program that funds experimental work at LANL.
+He also leads the multi-lab US collaboration effort on cross-section evaluations for the ENDF (Evaluated Neutron Data File) database.
 Chadwick is an APS Fellow and a Los Alamos Laboratory Fellow.